Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 -

-You can calculate costs based on aggregated usage and the pricing documentation
+You can calculate costs based on aggregated usage using the pricing documentation

 Conclusion